 TurboCAD (IMSI/Design) – offers TurboCAD Windows, TurboCAD Mac, DesignCAD, TurboProject Pro, and other office, graphic design, and consumer products.
 They offer free trials of various 2D and 3D CAD programs for both Windows and Macintosh operating systems.

 Nemetschek North America (formerly Diehl Graphsoft) – Developers of VectorWorks, the “best-selling CAD program for the Macintosh”, and MiniCAD, a cross platform drafting and design program for Mac or IBM compatible PC’s.
 Their products support commercial, residential, landscape, theatrical, and mechanical design in 2D as well as 3D views.
 Evaluation versions of their software are available by mail.

-Compare current prices by using the following link:
+Check current prices on Amazon.com by using the following link:

 Google SketchUp – a 3D drawing program that “was created by a small group of AEC software industry veterans who envisioned developing 3D design software that would make design exploration more accessible.”
-Now a part of Google, Inc., you may download a full working demo of SketchUp 2013 or simply use the basic version for free.
-Students are eligible for reduced-cost licenses and educators may apply for a no-cost license.
+Now a part of Google, Inc., you may download their free personal version, educational plans, and/or pro and studio versions in desktop or web based software.

 SmartDraw Software – SmartDraw is a Windows drawing program similar to Visio, but with a shorter learning curve and a few less bells and whistles.

 Autodesk Design Review Viewer – Free software that allows the user to view, mark up, print, and track changes to Autodesk 2D and 3D design files — without the original design software.
 (Formerly Autodesk® DWF Viewer, and Autodesk Express Viewer before that)